-When avoidable works are required outside EPR prescribed working hours, the Compound will be required to operate within the target guideline noise levels of the CNVMP.
+When avoidable works are required outside EPR prescribed working hours, the compound will be required to operate within the target guideline noise levels of the CNVMP.

-If works that are to occur outside of normal working hours cannot meet the weekend or shoulder period noise targets of EPR NV3 then the activity must meet the definition of 'Unavoidable Works' and be verified as such by the IEA.
+If works that are to occur outside of EPR prescribed working hours cannot meet the weekend or shoulder period noise targets of EPR NV3 then the activity must meet the definition of 'Unavoidable Works' and be verified as such by the IEA.

-EPR NV3 provides the definition of unavoidable works; they require road or rail occupations, are emergency or safety works, involve tunnelling or demonstrate and justify a need to operate outside normal working hours and exceed the noise guideline targets.
+EPR NV3 provides the definition of unavoidable works; they require road or rail occupations, are emergency or safety works, involve tunnelling or demonstrates and justifies a need to operate outside EPR prescribed working hours and exceed the noise guideline targets.
 Noise modelling will be undertaken to establish predicted noise levels and noise mitigations will be implemented as per the CNVMP.
 The IEA must verify unavoidable works prior to commencement of the noise generating activity.